-Key elements of a St. Cloud State education are:
+The key elements of a St. Cloud State education, our learning commitments:

 - Community Engagement – we must be what we teach in order to provide our students role models and real-life in action examples of what they are leaning in the classroom

-- Sustainability in its broadest sense – we must tend to our community as well as the physical environment so that our students can have real opportunities to succeed
+- Sustainability – we must tend to our community as well as the physical environment so that our students can have real opportunities to succeed

-- Globalization – we must be attentive to a changing world and agile in our adaptation to new developments in order to ensure that our students are prepared for a world in which nothing is static and knowledge rapidly becomes obsolete
+- Global and Cultural Understanding/Accessibility – we must be attentive to a changing world and agile in our adaptation to new developments in order to ensure that our students are prepared for a world in which nothing is static and knowledge rapidly becomes obsolete

 St. Cloud State by the Numbers